Descanonge/neba/docs/source/datasets.rst

 that can all depend on various parameters.

-Each new dataset is specified by creating a new subclass of :class:`~data_manager.DataManagerBase`.
+Each new dataset is specified by creating a new subclass of :class:`~.DataManagerBase`.
 Relevant attributes or methods are overridden to provide information on this dataset.
 For example a method that return the data files can be overwritten by the user to cater to *this dataset*.
 Each instance of this new subclass corresponds to a set of parameters that can be used to change aspects of the dataset on the fly: choose only files for a specific year, change the method to open data, etc.

 .. _plugin-system: